LeadWoods0902/DandD_Nightmare_Plague/Recaps/Main Narrative Recap.md

 # Important NPCs
 ## Elaine Gjalla
 ### Description
 Close-Friend and aide to The Mistress of Brokvar.
+Elaine seems to be well known and respeamongst the community as the mistress' aide as
 ### Highlights
 Elaine was sent to meet Chancellor Sturgis, his daughter and their companion Duska Von Mori in Virmarr to escort them safely to the capital.
 But after a series of chance encounters, Elaine returned to Brokvar with more than was bargained for: with the amnesiac, the enslaved and the broken minded in tow, Elaine returned to her Mistress.